antimof/UxPlay/README.md

 Options:
 **-n server_name **;  server_name will be the name that appears offering AirPlay services to your iPad, iPhone etc.
-**NEW**: this will also be the name on the mirror window, if one of "ZOOMFIX"  or "CHANGE_DISPLAY_NAME" is applied with cmake before  compiling uxplay.
+**NEW**: this will also now be the name shown above the mirror display  window,

 **-s wxh** (e.g. -s 1920x1080 , which is the default ) sets the display resolution (width and height, in pixels).
 (This may be a